caryll/otfcc/README.md

 On Linux, Either Clang/LLVM or GCC can be used to build `otfcc`.

 1. Install the latest Clang/LLVM or GCC if you do not have it already.
-2. Download and install [premake5](http://premake.github.io/) for Linux and make it available in your path.
+2. Download and installï¿½[premake5](http://premake.github.io/)ï¿½for Linux and make it available in your path.
 3. Run the following from the command line:

 ```bash